 Beginning in the summer of 2016, US intelligence agencies found extensive evidence that Russia was working persistently to influence the US presidential election.
 The specifics of Russia’s interference can be found in an excellent book by Malcolm Nance titled The Plot to Hack America.

-More alarming than Russia’s interference is the multitude of secretive contacts between members of the Trump campaign and Russia during the time that Russia was meddling in our election.
+More alarming is the multitude of secret contacts between the Trump campaign and Russia while Russia was meddling in our election.

-In order to understand all the different interwoven threads in the Trump-Russia scandal, this article breaks down those connections in a manner that is easy to keep straight and includes links to the source material so you can verify all of this information yourself.
+In order to understand all these interwoven threads of the Trump-Russia scandal, this article breaks down those connections and gives links to source materials so you can verify all of this information yourself.

-1. In late 2016, US intelligence agencies concluded with “high confidence” that Vladimir Putin wanted to help Donald Trump and stop Hillary Clinton from getting
+1. Late in 2016, US intelligence agencies confirmed that Vladimir Putin wanted to help Donald Trump win the election.